awslabs/graphstorm/training_scripts/gsgnn_dt/README.md

 ## 1. Required Input
+Below we describe 4 required inputs that needs to be specified.
+For user who wants to know more about optional inputs and default hyper-parameters, please refer to section 3.1 for details.

 ### 1.1.
 Textual dataset

 Textual dataset is required to be provided by user, which will be encoded by student Transformer-based model during distillation.
 User need to specify a path of directory with two sub-directory for ```train``` split and ```val``` split.
 In each split, there should be multiple partitions of ```*.parquet file```.
 See below example: